Carson Jorgensen

-Carson Jorgensen (born 1988/1989) is the chairman of the Utah Republican Party.
+Carson Jorgensen (born 1988/1989) is an American politician who served as the chairman of the Utah Republican Party from 2021 to 2023.
 He was elected in convention on May 1, 2021.
 At the time of his election, Jorgensen was 31 years old, making him the youngest state Republican Party chair in Utah history and one of the youngest state Republican chairs ever elected in the United States.